FWinkler79/SpringCloudPlatform/README.md

 Note that the service URL (`http://localhost:2222/reservations?page=1&size=2&sort=reservationName,asc`) contains parameters for **sorting and paging** - all out of the box with [Spring Data](https://spring.io/projects/spring-data).
 There is also a "search by name" endpoint available.
 E.g. `http://localhost:2222/reservations/search/by-name?reservationName=Carl` will return only the reservations whose name is "Carl".

+The service provides its REST endpoints via WebFlux (i.e. in a reactive way).
+It also provides RSocket endpoints (see `com.equalities.cloud.reservation.service.rsocket.RSocketEndpoints`) which are called by *Reservation Service Client* via the *Service Gateway*.
+An RSocket endpoint to create reservations is exposed at route `create-reservation`, and incoming requests (including a reservation name) will trigger the persistence of a new `Reservation` object into an in-memory H2 database.
+Spring Data `JPARepository` is used for persistence, which is a blocking API.
+The code shows, how that blocking code can be turned into a (reactive) `Mono` and wrapped inside a transaction.

 # Reservation Service Client

 [Access in Browser](http://localhost:9999/healthStatus})